dolph/recipes/croatian-mussels.md

 Add, deglaze and cover until mussels open, 5-7 min:

-- 2 lbs mussels
+- 2 pounds mussels
 - 1 cup white wine

 Garnish and serve in the pan:

-- 1 tbsp chopped parsley
+- 2 tablespoons chopped parsley

 Serve with: